Rethinking Retail: To Repurpose, or Reconstruct?

 Whether retail remains viable at the property, in part or in whole, creative solutions must be explored, evaluated, envisioned and ultimately applied.
 There is no one “fix” for what may ail certain retail environments, as every center, every community, and every situation is different.

-But whereas one might have once considered a property to be a collection of tenants and merchandise, we must now imagine our districts as centers of human activity and interaction.
+But whereas one might have once considered a property to be a collection of tenants and merchandise, we must now begin imagining and rethinking our retail districts as centers of human activity and interaction.
 We are imagining communal gathering places where visitors can do much more than just shop: They can partake in recreation, entertainment, relaxation, congregation, and participation.
 This…this is the center of the future.

 We’ve learned plenty in the past 12 months about what conveniences can be achieved in the digital age, but we’ve also learned a great deal about what humans crave beyond merely filling their needs and desires for commercial goods and services transactionally.
 That which we’ve missed, and that which actual people have demonstrated a genuine yearning for, is what retail owners and operators are well positioned to deliver, with a range of strategic approaches at their disposal.